-^{161.} CAL.
-AIR RES.
+^{161.} CAL, AIR RES.
 BD., CALIFORNIA'S ADVANCED CLEAN CARS MIDTERM REVIEW at ES10 (2018).
+162. M.J.
+Bradley & Assocs., California's Light-Duty Vehicle Emissions Standards: The

-^{162.} M.J.
-BRADLEY & ASSOCS., CALIFORNIA'S LIGHT-DUTY VEHICLE EMISSIONS STANDARDS: THE CLEAN AIR ACT WAIVER, STANDARDS HISTORY, AND CURRENT STATUS 5-6 (2017).
+CLEAN AIR ACT WAIVER, STANDARDS HISTORY, AND CURRENT STATUS 5-6 (2017).

-Jersey, New York, North Carolina, Oregon, Pennsylvania, Rhode Island, Texas, Vermont, and Washington."163 Nine of those states-Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Oregon, Rhode Island, and Vermont-have also adopted the ZEV regulations or otherwise have ZEV mandates.164 Together, the ZEV states accounted for over 25% of new car registrations in 2015.165 CARB's goal in the 2012 program was to have 1.5 million ZEVs on California roads by 2025, making up approximately 15% of new car sales in model year 2025.166 CARB's mid-term review of the ZEV program in 2017 concluded that a more realistic scenario based on current data for past sales and modeling for future years would result in 1.2 million ZEVs on the road by 2025.167
+Jersey, New York, North Carolina, Oregon, Pennsylvania, Rhode Island, Texas, Vermont, and Washington."
+163 Nine of those states-Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Oregon, Rhode Island, and Vermont-have also adopted the ZEV regulations or otherwise have ZEV mandates.
+164 Together, the ZEV states accounted for over 25% of new car registrations in 2015.
+165 CARB's goal in the 2012 program was to have 1.5 million ZEVs on California roads by 2025, making up approximately 15% of new car sales in model year 2025.
+166 CARB's mid-term review of the ZEV program in 2017 concluded that a more realistic scenario based on current data for past sales and modeling for future years would result in 1.2 million ZEVs on the road by 2025.
+167

-"The ZEV program assigns each automaker 'ZEV credits'" and auto manufacturers must maintain an amount of ZEV credits that equals a percentage of the manufacturer's non-electric sales in the state, with that percentage increasing each year.168 Under the regulations, in 2018, each manufacturer must ensure that 2.5% of its total auto sales are ZEVs; that percentage rises each year so that approximately 8% of total auto sales must be ZEVs by 2025.169 The credit per ZEV vehicle sold varies by type of automobile and battery range.170 There are restrictions on the amount of credits that can come from PHEV as opposed to BEVs or FCEVs.
+"The ZEV program assigns each automaker 'ZEV credits'" and auto manufacturers must maintain an amount of ZEV credits that equals a percentage of the manufacturer's non-electric sales in the state, with that percentage increasing each year.
+He under the regulations, in 2018, each manufacturer must ensure that 2.5% of its total auto sales are ZEVs; that percentage rises each year so that approximately 8% of total auto sales must be ZEVs by 2025.
+He credit per ZEV vehicle sold varies by type of automobile and battery range.
+There are restrictions on the amount of credits that can come from PHEV as opposed to BEVs or FCEVs.
 Manufacturers can purchase or trade ZEV credits to comply with the